 Livability’s work with churches over the years

-Building on our 170 year heritage from the work of The Shaftesbury Society and John Grooms, we’re proud to continue a longstanding commitment to tackling social isolation in our society.
-Inspired by our Christian ethos, Livability’s work with churches has seen us:
+Building on our 170 year heritage from the work of The Shaftesbury Society and John Grooms, Livability has a strong track record of church and community work that’s seen us:

-- Train a wide range of community leaders in the Livability Happiness Course – equipping them to grow wellbeing and develop tools to reach out to the local community.
+- Train a wide range of community leaders in The Happiness Course – equipping them to grow wellbeing and develop tools to reach out to the local community.

 - Raise awareness for mental health in churches, through our involvement in the Mental Health Partnership and helped to create the Mental Health Access Pack.